 Creating a Simple Local ADDE Request

-Up until now all of the functions have been customizing panel attributes.
+Until now, all of the functions have been customizing panel attributes.
 McIDAS-V scripting can also make ADDE requests to list and transfer image data.
 Once data has been transferred, it can be used to create data layers.
-The next part of this tutorial will access data from the 'Storm of the Century' from 1993.
+The next part of this tutorial accesses data from the 'Storm of the Century' from 1993.

 Create local datasets to access the 'Storm of the Century' infrared imagery files on your local machine.